History of Meek Mill in Timeline

 In 2018, Meek Mill and The Game reconciled after Mill's incarceration and subsequent release from prison.

-In January 2019, after it was revealed that 6ix9ine would cooperate with prosecutors, Meek Mill tweeted that he had predicted this and would continually diss him for it.
+In January 2019, after it was revealed that 6ix9ine would be cooperating with prosecutors in his case, Meek Mill tweeted that he had predicted this outcome and would continually diss him for it.

 May 2019: Turned away from Cosmopolitan of Las Vegas

-In May 2019, Meek Mill was turned away from the Cosmopolitan of Las Vegas when attempting to attend a show.
-His attorney alleged racial discrimination.
+In May 2019, Meek Mill was turned away from the Cosmopolitan of Las Vegas when attempting to attend a show, leading to allegations of racial discrimination.

-July 24, 2019: Official Launch of Dream Chasers Records as Joint Venture with Roc Nation
+July 24, 2019: Official Launch of Dream Chasers Records as a Joint Venture

-On July 24, 2019, Meek Mill announced the official launch of Dream Chasers Records as a joint venture with Roc Nation, marking a significant step in his business career.
+On July 24, 2019, Meek Mill announced the official launch of Dream Chasers Records as a joint venture with Roc Nation, aiming to support young talent in the music industry.

 August 9, 2019: Free Meek docuseries premiere